-Tip: If using powder shadows, you can prolong the time between your deep cleanings by the use of a cleaning tool such as the Color Switch Brush Cleaner by Vera Mona.
+If using powder shadows, you can prolong the time between your deep cleanings by the use of a cleaning tool such as the Color Switch Brush Cleaner by Vera Mona.
 There are other brands as well, but this is my favorite.
 Sephora now carries a mini version as well which runs around $14 while the full size runs around $18.
-This is perfect for removing powder residue quickly in between deep cleanings and for those who are limited to only a few eyeshadow brushes, but want to apply multiple colors.
+This is perfect for removing powder residue quickly in between deep cleanings for those who are limited to only a few eyeshadow brushes, but want to apply multiple colors.
 It allows you to remove pigment from your brushes without a brush cleaning formula.
 Simply swipe the brush over the sponge until the pigment is removed and move on to the next color.
-The sponge is completely reusable and can be cleaned by washing it with warm water and soap or it can be sprayed with disinfecting brush cleaner for a quick cleanse.
+The sponge is completely reusable.
+Simply clean it by washing with warm water and soap or spray with a disinfecting brush cleaner for a quick cleanse.

-Daily Brush Cleaners that you simply spritz on the brush and wipe off on a towel are a great investment and cost effective as well.
+These are cost effective, a great investment and easy to use.
+Simply spritz your brush and wipe off on a “lint-free” towel.
 I suggest The Cleanse by Sephora.
-It is easy to find, comes in different sizes and the price ranges from about $8 – $15.
-It is a quick-drying, alcohol-free brush cleaning spray that doesn’t require water, paraben and sulphate free and not tested on animals.
-That is a win in my book.
+It’s easy to find, comes in different sizes and affordable at $8 – $15.
+It’s a quick-drying, alcohol-free cleaning spray that doesn’t require water.
+It is also paraben and sulphate free and not tested on animals.
+That’s a win-win in my book.

-Deep Cleaning Brushes can take time, thus why so many people avoid it.
-If done correctly and consistantly it can extend the life of your brushes and protect your skin though so let’s get to it.
+Deep Cleaning Brushes can take time, causing many people to avoid it as they don’t want to be bothered.
+If done correctly and consistantly, it can extend the life of your brushes and protect your skin.
+So keep reading!